 This month, I’ve been working on a number of watercolour paintings as well as Alongshore oil painting on linen.
 It is inspired by open views along the shore at Ross sands beach at Lindisfarne.
 Even though it is a relatively small canvas, I think it shows some of the dramatic scale, light and movement found there.

 I’ve used a painting knife to introduce more textural variety into the painting.
 With some lovely abstract marks over the linen.
 It feels quite a minimalist and modern painting, with a simple composition brimming with natural movement.
-You can view Alongshore oil painting in the gallery.
+You can view Alongshore along with my other abstract oil paintings in the gallery.

 During November I will be working on a new 50 cm square oil painting on canvas, with some all new Williamsburg artist oils, which I am eager to try.